 4. Statue of King Father Norodom Sihanouk

-After visiting these places, we toured around the city then went back to our hotel.
+After visiting these places, we toured around the city and then went back to our hotel.

 The next morning, we were ready for our next destination.
-The two destinations we went was all about the history of Pol Pot’s Regime.
-By visiting these places, I learned the rich history of Cambodia, how tragic and sad their past was.
-It was really heartbreaking.
+The two destinations we went to were all about the history of Pol Pot’s Regime.
+By visiting these places, I learned the rich history of Cambodia, and how tragic and sad their past was.
+It was heartbreaking.

 5. The Killing Fields